Corruption in Botswana: Extent

-In a survey carried out by Afrobarometer, 32 percent of those polled thought either all or most of the officials in non-local government and those with jobs as civil servants were involved with corruption.
-29 percent thought the same of members of parliament.
-Local government was perceived as less corrupt, with 20 percent saying either all or most of the officials in local government were involved with corruption.

-When asked if they personally had to bribe a government official to obtain employment, a government payment (such as a pension or a loan), electricity or water, or housing and land, each category had 96 to 97 percent responding they had never bribed a government official.
-This suggests the experience with corruption of people in Botswana is much lower than that of people living in other countries in Africa.
+Corruption has seen a slight increase over the past years, as a survey carried out by Transparency International and Afrobarometer in 2015 stated that 1% of Botswana citizens had paid a bribe in the previous 12 months for a public service, which in 2019, increased to 7%.

+The survey also stated that 39% of Botswana residents think that people in police departments are involved in corruption, a decrease from 54% in 2015.
+39% of Botswana residents think that government officials are involved in corruption, an increase from 29% in 2015, and 28% of Botswana residents think that members of parliament are involved in corruption, an increase from 28% in 2015.

+Furthermore, in 2019, 52% of Botswana residents stated that corruption increased in their nation, 20% said it decreased, 17% said it stayed the same, and 11% did not give an answer; while in the 2015 survey, 51% of residents said that there was an increase in corruption, 24% said that it decreased, 14% said it stayed the same and 11% did not give an answer.

-Forms
+Forms of corruption

-Corruption does not come in one singular form, instead it comes in two forms that affect different sectors of Botswana.
 Corruption in Botswana is primarily used by the small, state elite.
 It is these individuals that have used their power to create patronage networks and have the interests of both the public sector and private sector blur together.
-Combating this form of corruption is much harder.
+Combating this form of corruption is harder.
 It is more entrenched in the state government and private industries, and the small minority that is benefitting from this corruption can use their power to ensure that it continues on.
 Nepotism and patronage are the preferred methods of these state elites.

-Corruption is not only relegated to the state elites.
 Botswana is also a victim to petty and bureaucratic corruption.
 However, this form of corruption is typically rarely seen and perceived to be low.
+In 2016, the Ministry of Education and Skills Development spent 600 million pula without approval from the Parliament, and put Botswana’s education sector in financial danger.